Wushu at the 2006 Asian Games – Men's sanshou 56 kg

-The men's sanda (as Sanshou) 56 kg at the 2006 Asian Games in Doha, Qatar was held from 11 to 14 December at the Aspire Hall 3 in Aspire Zone.
+The men's sanshou 56 kilograms at the 2006 Asian Games in Doha, Qatar was held from 11 to 14 December at the Aspire Hall 3 in Aspire Zone.

 A total of fourteen competitors from fourteen countries competed in this event, which is limited to fighters whose body weight was less than 56 kilograms.

 Li Teng from China won the gold medal after his opponent Phoxay Aphailath of Laos did not show up for the gold medal bout and lost the final by default.

 Kim Jun-yul of South Korea and Jalil Ataei from Iran won the bronze medal.